-10 See, e.g., United States v.
-Brown, 381 U.S. 437, 443 (1965) ("For if governmental power is fractionalized, if a given policy can be implemented only by a combination of legislative enactment, judicial application, and executive to at least some extent, to enact laws behind a veil of ignorance, knowing that those laws may well be applied to their own constituents or supporters.11 And it assures individuals that when the law is actually applied to them, it will be in a judicial forum with all the procedural protections that such a forum affords.12
+To that end, our Constitution requires the concurrence of multiple institutional actors before individuals may be deprived of liberty or property.
+See, e.g., United States v.
+Brown, 381 U.S. 437, 443 (1965) ("For if governmental power is fractionalized, if a given policy can be implemented only by a combination of legislative enactment, judicial application, and executive implementation, no man or group of men will be able to impose its unchecked will.").
+This principle forces legislators, at least to some extent, to enact general laws behind a veil of ignorance, knowing that those laws may well be applied to their own constituents or supporters.
+See, e.g., Cruzan ex rel.
+Cruzan v.
+Dir., Mo.
+Dep't of Health, 497 U.S. 261, 300 (1990) (Scalia, J., concurring) (explaining how the requirement that legislatures may not control to whom the laws will be applied prevents abuse of power).
+And it assures individuals that when the law is actually applied to them, it will be in a judicial forum with all the procedural protections that such a forum affords.
+See Chadha, 462 U.S. at 966 (Powell, J., concurring in the judgment) (noting the lack of procedural safeguards when legislatures directly effect deprivations of rights); cf. Hurtado v.
+California, 110 U.S. 516, 535-36 (1884) ("[A] special rule for a particular person or a particular case" cannot properly be described as a "law.").